revolunet/node-readme/README.md

 },
 ```

-Then run `npm run readme` to update your README.md
+Then run `npm run readme` to generate your README.md.

 You can copy and customize the [default README template](./src/.README.md) and add it to your project.